- who (and why) we are ...

 MNR provides a valuable service in giving a home to several large preserved diesel locomotives, currently including classes 20, 31, 37, 47 and 50, and these haul the bulk of the trains through the year.
 However, many of the railway's numerous supporters and volunteer workers (and, indeed, the Trust Council which manages the railway) recognise that in order to attract non-enthusiast visitors and passengers – mum and dad, granny and grandpa and 2.4 children, so to speak – there can be no substitute for the magic of steam.
 It's no accident that the majority of preserved railways up and down the country use steam haulage most of the time.

 The company, NHSRLtd., raised sufficient money to acquire the locomotive and to fund its restoration to working order.
-They found a convenient and welcoming home at the Yaxham premises of engineer and boilersmith Mervyn Mayes and three years later restoration work is progressing well.
+They found a convenient and welcoming home at the Yaxham premises of engineer and boilersmith Mervyn Mayes and six years later restoration work is progressing well.

 All of the funding and most of the hands-on work is being accomplished by the directors of NHSRLtd., by several volunteer “consultants”, and by members of the Norfolk Hunslet Supporters' Club – all in all, a motley crew with an astonishing variety of skills and experience including teachers, administrators, musicians, IT experts, farmers, a lorry driver, businessmen etc., most of them retired.
 Charlie Cooley is our Chairman, Andrew Murray is Vice-Chairman, Secretary/Treasurer is David Bramhall and Peter Brennan is Publicity Officer.